 The solution, my friends, is no show socks.
 But there are lots of crappy loafer socks that will slip off after a few minutes and fall apart after a few wears.

-If you want high quality no show socks that actually work, check out these Falk Invisible Socks from Mr. Porter.
+If you want high quality no show socks that actually work, check out my detailed guide about the best no show socks for men.